e0397123/dstc10_metric_track/README.md

 The *xxx_eval.json* file includes the list of instances each of which is a single conversation.
 Key components of each instance :

+* dialogue_id: the unique id assigned to each data instance
+* model: name of system that generated the response based on the context
 * dialogue (list of utterances):
   [
     * {speaker: xxx, text: xxx}